alterNERDtive/EDDiscovery-wiki/Home.md

 # The Toolbar.
 * Commander: use to select which commander to display information about, or Hidden for entries you have hidden.
 * Refresh: causes EDDiscovery to recheck the journal files
+* [[Profile|Profiles]]: Change to another profile or define new profiles.
+A profile holds all your setup of EDD such as which panels and pop outs, and their configuration settings.
 * [[2D Maps|Using the 2D Map]], [[3D Map|Using the 3D Map]]: open maps
 * EDSM Sync: if you've configured EDSM sync in [[Settings|Using the Settings Panel]] then this causes EDDiscovery to check for EDSM information and up and download it
 * Panel Selection Icon/List : Pop out a panel to another window